Quality Control Checklist for Apparel Product Sourcing

 • In case different fabrics are used in the garment, check fabric quality and color combination is correct

-• All trims and accessories (like drawstrings, beads) are attached to the garment as per safety norms.
+• All trims and accessories (like drawstrings, and beads) are attached to the garment as per safety norms.

 2. Visual Inspection